-ASO had their budget cut significantly due to the Bookstore not providing funds and no longer charging for replacement IDs.
-An institutional policy needs to be implemented on how many IDs can be issued before a student goes to Student Court for abusive replacements.
-Although their budget was reduced from \$150,000 to \$83,000, they continue to generate revenue from Concessions sales.
+ASO had their budget cut significantly due to the Bookstore not providing funds and no longer charging for replacement IDs in the previous year.
+Although their budget was reduced from \$150,000 to \$83,000, they supplemented their income through Concessions sales.
+In the end of spring 2011, it was decided that ASO will no longer be responsible for Concessions.
+They are attempting to generate more income through their sticker program and fundraising.